S.2152 - Amy, Vicky, and Andy Child Pornography Victim Assistance Act of 2018115th Congress (2017-2018) |

 (B) by inserting a comma after “genitals”.

-Not later than 24 months after the date of enactment of this Act, the Attorney General shall submit to Congress a report on the progress of the Department of Justice in implementing the amendments made by sections 3 through 5.
+Not later than 2 years after the date of enactment of this Act, the Attorney General shall submit to Congress a report on the progress of the Department of Justice in implementing the amendments made by sections 3 through 5, and shall include an assessment of the funding levels for the Child Pornography Victims Reserve.